laurent22/go-sqlkv/README.md

 - Bool: false
 - Time: time.Time{} (Test with `time.IsZero()`)

-You can use `HasKey` to check if a key really exist.
+You can use `HasKey` to check if a key really exists.
 The method `Del` is also available to delete a key.

 # API reference